MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Remove-PSSession.md

 ### -InstanceId

+Specifies an array of instance IDs.
-Closes the PSSessions with the specified instance IDs.
+This cmdlet closes the **PSSessions** that have the specified instance IDs.

-The instance ID is a GUID that uniquely identifies a PSSession in the current session.
+The instance ID is a GUID that uniquely identifies a **PSSession** in the current session.
-The InstanceID is unique, even when you have multiple sessions running on a single computer.
+The instance ID is unique, even when you have multiple sessions running on a single computer.

-The InstanceID is stored in the InstanceID property of the object that represents a PSSession.
+The instance ID is stored in the **InstanceID** property of the object that represents a **PSSession**.
-To find the InstanceID of the PSSessions in the current session, type "get-pssession | format-table Name, ComputerName, InstanceId".
+To find the **InstanceID** of the **PSSessions** in the current session, type `Get-PSSession | Format-Table Name, ComputerName, InstanceId`.

 ```yaml
 Type: Guid[]